 All-Time Record: South Florida leads 6-4

-While this rivalry is relatively new to the football field, the South Florida Bulls and UCF Knights absolutely despise each other.
+While this rivalry game is relatively new to the football field, the South Florida Bulls and UCF Knights absolutely despise each other.
 With the two campuses about 80 miles apart, this basketball rivalry has spilled onto the football field.
 Now that both programs are trending upwards in the American Athletic Conference, this rivalry is going to be a major swing game in the AAC for years to come.

 23. Battle of L.A.: UCLA vs. USC